jrpotter/notebook/notes/data_models/rdf/owl.md

 WHERE { ?s ?p ?y. ?x owl:sameAs ?y. }
 ```

 with the reverse direction handled by noting `owl:sameAs` is a `owl:SymmetricProperty`.
+Likewise, `owl:differentFrom` states to individuals are semantically distinct.

 %%ANKI
 Basic